exploring deep learning approaches with f-mnist

 png

-Dropout works better with CNNs than with fully connected networks.
-It helps prevent overfitting, leading to better generalization.
+dropout works better with CNNs than with the fully connected nets. it keeps overfitting down and improves generalization.

 display_summary(